VTArcelia/okada/README.md

 download and run the bat file from this repo, run ungoogled chromium from scoop folder

-Optional/Future Proof:
+Optional/Future Proof/Revert to older state:

-if official repo changes requirements & fails to build delete venv folder, go to server/requirements.txt
+if official repo changes requirements or changes the voice changer to a new layout and no longer builds, edit bat and target this repo instead https://github.com/Blanc-dot/voice-changer or for requirements, delete venv folder, go to server/requirements.txt

 find: torch & torchaudio, remove them from the requirements.txt file,

 edit bat file replace the third python -m pip line (the one with uvicode) with